Our Editorial Charter

 • celebrate journalistic best practice.
 We only use reputable sources and ensure all work is peer-reviewed.
 We aim to be error-free, and ensure inaccuracies are corrected quickly.
 We have high standards when it comes to seeking the truth – whether this be through verifying data or securing our own interviews where appropriate.
 Learn more about our robust fact-checking and editing process.

 • keep our readers at the heart of our work.
-We do this by ensuring we are free from commercial or political influence.
-This means decisions on what to publish are made solely by the editorial team based on the interests of consumers.
+We do this by ensuring decisions on what to publish as editorial content are made solely by the editorial team based on the interests of consumers.
+Any sponsored content will be clearly marked as such for our readers.

 • are always listening to our readers.
 We take into account every comment left on our articles, and have made positive changes to our content based on this feedback.